-- Zero, if the transaction between A and B satisfies the hedging conditions with respect to A; - 300, if the transaction between A and B does not satisfy the hedging conditions with respect to A, i.e. 100 for the buy transaction between A and B, 100 for the sell transaction between B and A, and 100 for the buy transaction between B and C. - (d) new Yes, the updated notional amount should be taken into account for the purpose of calculating the Clearing Threshold.
+- Zero, if the transaction between A and B satisfies the hedging conditions with respect to A; - 300, if the transaction between A and B does not satisfy the hedging conditions with respect to A, i.e. 100 for the buy transaction between A and B, 100 for the sell transaction between B and A, and 100 for the buy transaction between B and C. - (d) Yes, the updated notional amount should be taken into account for the purpose of calculating the Clearing Threshold. - (e) new In order to determine whether it is above or below the clearing threshold, the NFC should first net their positions per counterparty and contracts and then add up the absolute notional value of all these net positions (calculated based on the notional amounts of the contracts).
+Netting per contracts and counterparty should be understood as fully or partially offsetting contracts having exactly the same characteristics (type, underlying, maturity, etc.) with the only exception of the direction of the trade and notional amount (in case of partial offset) concluded with the same counterparty.